haseebmanzur/Rvisuals/README.md

 -  **Correlation Heatmap**: Identify and showcase correlations clearly and succinctly.
 -  **Association Boxplots**: Highlight relationships between categorical variables and continuous outcomes.

-*(Make sure to include actual visual examples in your repository!)*

 ---

 ## Contributing